alice-viola/ThreadPool/README.md

 The pool can be resized after it was created: if the resizing operation decreases the current number of threads, a number equal to the difference is popped from the pool, but only when the threads have finished to compute their workload.
-At least one thread is must be kept in the pool.
+At least one thread must be kept in the pool.
 During the resizing, the stop of the pool is blocked.
 ```C++
 // For instance, current pool size is 64.